IlyasMoutawwakil/plate-detector/README.md

 </p>

 ## Results
-You could see the results of my work as well as the whole project's goal and steps in the final presentation.
+You could see the results of my work as well as the whole project's goal and steps in the <a href="tex/Latex presentation.pdf">final presentation</a>.